 - acknowledging the validity of different cultural expressions and contributions;

 - encouraging the contribution of diverse groups;

 - empowering people to strengthen themselves and others to achieve their maximum potential by being critical of their own biases; and

 - celebrating rather than just tolerating the differences in order to bring about unity through diversity.

 Why is cultural diversity a “good thing”?

 Cultural diversity is important because our country, workplaces, and schools increasingly consist of various cultural, racial, and ethnic groups.
 We can learn from one another, but first, we must have a level of understanding about each other.
 Learning about other cultures helps us understand different perspectives within the world in which we live.
 It helps dispel negative stereotypes and personal biases about different groups.

 In addition, cultural diversity helps us recognize and respect “ways of being” that are not necessarily our own.
 So that as we interact with others we can build bridges to trust, respect, and understanding across cultures.
-Furthermore, this diversity makes our country a more interesting place to live.
+Furthermore, this diversity makes our country a more interesting place to live in.
 As people from diverse cultures contribute language skills, new ways of thinking, new knowledge, and different experiences.

 How can you support cultural diversity?

-Do you want to travel to another country and get to know different cultures?
+Do you want to travel to another country and get to know about different cultures?
 Check us out here!